Wadestown, New Zealand: Rail

-There is no railway station in Wadestown.
 The Johnsonville line runs along the lower slopes of Wadestown, above the Ngaio Gorge.
 It was originally built by the Wellington and Manawatu Railway Company in the mid-1880s, as part of the proposed line from Wellington to Palmerston North.
 This line was the route of the North Island Main Trunk railway out of Wellington until 1938, when it became the Johnsonville branch line after completion of the Tawa Flat Deviation.
 There are no train stations in Wadestown itself, although there is a Wadestown crossing loop on the line.
 The nearest station is Crofton Downs.
 The steep hillsides in Wadestown occasionally cause difficulties for the commuter train service deep in the valley.

 Churches

-Wadestown has two main churches: Wadestown Presbyterian and St Lukes Wadestown (Anglican).
-Both churches are located on Wadestown Road, and both trace their history back to original establishment in Wadestown in 1881.
+Between 1910 and 2007, Wadestown had three main churches.
+St Lukes Wadestown (Anglican) and Wadestown Presbyterian were located on Wadestown Road, and both traced their history back to original establishment in Wadestown in 1881.
 A Catholic church, St Brigid's was built in 1910 and operated until mid-2007.
 It was then deconsecrated and converted to residential accommodation.

 In August 2012, the Wadestown Presbyterian Church building and church hall were identified as earthquake prone, and were closed pending earthquake strengthening.
 Services were transferred to alternative locations.
 The hall was strengthened in 2013, and the main church building in 2016.
+In 2023, the church closed permanently, and the last service was held on 26 March 2023.
+The site was sold to a property developer in January 2025.